Essential dimension of group schemes over a local scheme: Acknowledgments

 \subsection{Acknowledgements}

 I would like to thank Q.~Liu, C.~Pepin, M.~Romagny, J.~ Tong and A.~Vistoli for very useful comments and conversations.
+Finally I also thank the referee for useful commments.
 I have been partially supported by the project ANR-10-JCJC 0107 from the Agence Nationale de la Recherche.
-This work was partly elaborated during a stay at Max Planck Institute of Bonn (2012).